IIT-EnergySystemModels/openTEPES/doc/md/Introduction.md

 The highly detailed operational model is an electric **network-constrained unit commitment (NCUC)** based on a tight, compact formulation that includes operating reserves and electric line-switching decisions via **DC power flow (DCPF)**. **Ohmic losses** in the electrical network are assumed to be proportional to the electrical line flow.
 It considers various **energy storage systems (ESS)**, including pumped-hydro storage, batteries, demand response, electric vehicles, solar thermal, and electrolyzers.
+Long Duration Energy Storage (LDES) is a subset of ESS that can store energy for extended periods, typically from 8 hours to days or even weeks or seasons.

 The model also allows a representation of the **hydro system** based on volume and water inflow data, considering the water stream topology (**hydro cascade basins**).
 If these data are unavailable, it runs using an energy-based representation of the hydro system.